Man Utd: Edinson Cavani, Alex Telles, Facundo Pellistri and Amad Diallo join on Deadline Day

 "Compare the goalscoring records.
 Lukaku left Manchester United last season, he scored 38 times for Inter Milan, Cavani has scored seven times for PSG.

 "Telles is a very good player, but he's played once for Brazil.
 A friendly against Panama.
-The final point I would make is, I've said it before, I'll say it again, the next signing needs to be a Director of Football.
+The final point I would make is, I've said it before, I'll say it again, the next signing needs to be a director of football.
 The best man for the job?
-Edwin Van Der Sar at Ajax."
+Edwin van der Sar at Ajax [where he is the club's CEO]."

 Analysis: Undoubted potential on Pellistri's shoulders